 HMP Volunteers in the time of COVID-19 must:

 - be healthy!

-- be at least 14 years old and younger than 60 years old
+- be at least 14 years old and preferably younger than age 65 (Stay Home, Stay Safe!)

 - complete our volunteer application.
 Please be sure to include a valid phone number so we can keep you informed of any last minute changes.